IMPACT - Invasive Plant Control

 Volunteer for the Invasive Management, Plant Assessment and Conservation Team (I.M.P.A.C.T.)

-Team IMPACT currently focuses their efforts on three areas in the lower section of the San Diego River: Mission Valley Preserve, near Fashion Valley Mall, and the River Center at Grant Park.
+Team IMPACT currently focuses their efforts on three areas in the lower section of the San Diego River: Mission Valley Preserve, Fashion Valley Mall, and the River Center at Grant Park.

+Without this committed group of volunteers, many invasive plant species would most likely disrupt the natural ecological processes of an ecosystem.
 Invasive plants can have a huge effect by disturbing native flora and fauna, increasing soil erosion, fire and flood hazards, and degrading water quality.
 As the name suggests, this team has a wide-reaching IMPACT that will affect the health of the San Diego River Watershed for generations to come.

 Two Primary Goals of the IMPACT Team: